jonnonz1/nz-statute-book/acts/public/1991/resource-management-act-1991.md

 (7) Every local authority and consent authority must observe national environmental standards.
 (8) Every local authority and consent authority must enforce the observance of national environmental standards to the extent to which their powers enable them to do so.

+**Designations**

+### 44B Relationship between environmental performance standards, infrastructure design solutions, and designations
+(1) A designation that exists when a stormwater environmental performance standard, a wastewater environmental performance standard, or an infrastructure design solution is made prevails over the environmental performance standard or the infrastructure design solution until the earlier of the following:
+  (a) the designation lapses:
+  (b) the designation is altered under section 181 by the alteration of conditions in it to which the environmental performance standard or infrastructure design solution is relevant.
+(2) If the conditions of a designation are altered as described in subsection (1)﻿(b), the environmental performance standard or infrastructure design solution—
+  (a) applies to the altered conditions; and
+  (b) does not apply to the unaltered conditions.
+(3) Despite subsection (1), a stormwater environmental performance standard, a wastewater environmental performance standard, or an infrastructure design solution prevails over a designation that requires an outline plan if, when the environmental performance standard or infrastructure design solution is made,—
+  (a) the designation exists; and
+  (b) no outline plan for the designation has completed the process described in section 176A.
+(4) A stormwater environmental performance standard, a wastewater environmental performance standard, or an infrastructure design solution that exists when a designation is made prevails over the designation.
+(5) A use is not required to comply with a stormwater environmental performance standard, a wastewater environmental performance standard, or an infrastructure design solution if—
+  (a) the use was lawfully established by way of a designation that has been removed; and (b) the effects of the use, in character, intensity, and scale, are the same as or similar to those that existed before the designation was removed; and
+  (c) the environmental performance standard or infrastructure design solution is made—
+    (i) after the designation was made; and
+    (ii) before or after the designation is removed.
+(6) Work under a designation is not required to comply with a stormwater environmental performance standard, a wastewater environmental performance standard, or an infrastructure design solution if the work has come under the designation through the following sequence of events:
+  (a) the work is made; and
+  (b) the environmental performance standard or infrastructure design solution is made; and (c) the designation is applied to the work.
+(7) In this section, conditions includes a condition about the physical boundaries of a designation.

 **National policy statements**

 ### 45 Purpose of national policy statements (other than New Zealand coastal policy statements)